-In the area of student empowerment and support for the whole child, we reinvigorated our signature Leader in Me and Positive Behavior Interventions and Supports programs to welcome students back to campus.
-Janson Elementary School was named the second-ever Leader in Me Legacy School and hosted an international day of learning to showcase its work to schools across the globe that are using the 7 Habits.
-Though attendance suffered a bit district-wide due to Covid infections and quarantining throughout the year, we saw that students were eager to be in school and wanted to Zoom in to lessons if they were out on quarantine.
-We also developed new programs to engage students this year, such as a girl's group for at-promise students at Muscatel and The Power in Me conference to empower girls in grades 6-8 to plan for the future.
+In the area of student empowerment and support for the whole child, we reinvigorated our signature Leader in Me and Positive Behavior Interventions and Supports (PBIS) programs to welcome students back to campus.
+Janson Elementary School was named the second-ever Leader in Me Legacy School in the world and hosted an international day of learning to showcase its work to schools across the globe that are using the 7 Habits.
+Rosemead School District also hosted an in-person Leader in Me Symposium where educators from other districts toured our schools.
+Though school attendance continued to suffer districtwide, attendance nationwide also suffered due to Covid infections and quarantining throughout the year, we saw that students were eager to be in school and wanted to Zoom in to lessons if they were out on quarantine.
+We also developed new programs to engage students this year, such as a girl's group for at-promise students at Muscatel and Empowering Voices symposium to empower girls in grades 6-8 to plan for the future, and we also started a Young Mens Leadership conference to build strong character and reaching their fullest potential.